thallapd/CIS641-HW2-THALLAPALLY/README.md

 ## Term Project

-This semester, my project is dedicated to Inventory Management with a primary focus on actions such as adding, modifying, and relocating items.
-This project aims to simplify these essential processes, leading to a more effective and well-organized inventory system.
-These improvements will result in time and cost savings, enhancing overall productivity.
-It's a project with a specific goal of optimizing our day-to-day operations.
+This semester, I'm working on a project about inventory management, with a particular emphasis on adding, updating, and transferring objects.
+With the help of this project, a more efficient and well-organized inventory system will be created by streamlining these crucial procedures.
+The productivity will increase overall as a result of the time and money savings from these changes.
+It's an initiative whose primary objective is to improve how we conduct business every day.